Where to watch pro sports games in Ontario

 In Ontario, Canada, major sports and devoted fans combine to create an atmosphere that rivals any of the world’s great sports destinations.

-Canadians love their sports, but make no mistake, nothing brings the nation together quite like a big Saturday night NHL game.
-Toronto is home to Leafs Nation, long-suffering and eternally optimistic Maple Leafs fans have good reason to believe this is the spring that the team’s 50+-year Stanley Cup drought comes to an end.
-If you’re lucky to attend a playoff game, you’ll witness an intensity you might not expect of the normally polite and reserved locals.
+Canadians love their sports, but make no mistake—nothing brings the nation together quite like a big Saturday night NHL game.
+Toronto is home to Leafs Nation, and long-suffering and eternally optimistic Maple Leafs fans have good reason to believe this is the year that the team’s 50+-year Stanley Cup drought comes to an end.
+If you’re lucky enough to attend a playoff game, you’ll witness an intensity you might not expect of the normally polite and reserved locals.

 Even without tickets to the game, you can witness Leafs playoff excitement at every location that has a TV, or join the huge crowds that gather to watch on the big screen in Maple Leaf Square, just outside Scotiabank Arena.
 And no hockey pilgrimage to Toronto is complete without a visit to the sport’s shrine to greatness, the Hockey Hall of Fame.